hforge/itools/README.txt

 Unpack the package and run "python setup.py install", be sure to have the right permissions, maybe you will need to run the command as root.

-Note that itools.cms requires the ZODB and PIL Python packages.
+Note that itools.cms requires the PIL Python package.

 Documentation